GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-25-jpa-sql-and-embeddable.md

 - queryForMap()
 - queryForList()
 - query()
+- execute()

 Furthermore you can use RowMapper, ResultSetExtractor and RowCallbackHandler as arguments for more advanced use.
 It is all in the [blog post](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-07-01-spring-exam-jdbc.md).
-Inject the Repository bean whereever you need it, it will often be in some service class.
+Inject the Repository bean whereever you need it, for example in some service class.

+Oh, and be aware that while JPA in Spring is transactional, Jdbc isn't.
+You need to add the @Transactional annotation yourself.

 ## Preventing duplicate table entries

 For my data structure I needed a cross table named _postcode4_ with two columns (town and postal code) and actually wondered (1) how to prevent double entries and (2) whether it would need a key.
-ChatGPT suggested I should first add something to the @Table annotation:
+ChatGPT suggested I should first add an attribute to the @Table annotation:

 ```
 @Entity